neil-vqa/lihim/README.md

 When logging in, there will be prompts asking where your key is and what is its name.
 This happens every `login [username]`.
 You must give the current key path and key name if you ever moved and/or renamed the key.

+### Re: SQLite3
+The project currently uses sqlite.
+Postgresql option is on the roadmap.
+All values of key-value pairs are encrypted using PyNaCl's `SecretBox`.

 ## License
 MIT License